Note

 Ray Tune provides fault tolerance and recovery at the experiment trial level.

 When using Ray Tune with RLlib, you can enable periodic checkpointing, which saves the state of the experiment to a user-specified persistent storage location.
-If a trial fails, Ray Tune will automatically restart it from the latest checkpointed state.
+If a trial fails, Ray Tune automatically restarts it from the latest checkpointed state.

 Other Miscellaneous Considerations#

 By default, RLlib runs health checks during initial worker construction.
-The whole job will error out if a completely healthy worker fleet can not be established at the start of a training run.
+The whole job errors out if RLlib can’t establish a completely healthy worker fleet at the start of a training run.
 If an environment is by nature flaky, you may want to turn off this feature by setting config validate_env_runners_after_construction to False.

-Lastly, in an extreme case where no healthy workers are left for training, RLlib will wait certain number of iterations for some of the workers to recover before the entire training job failed.
-The number of iterations it waits can be configured with the config num_consecutive_env_runner_failures_tolerance.
+Lastly, in an extreme case where no healthy workers remain for training, RLlib waits a certain number of iterations for some of the workers to recover before the entire training job fails.
+You can configure the number of iterations RLlib waits with the config num_consecutive_env_runner_failures_tolerance.